Farm solar cost by system size — full price ladder

 Are there grants for farm solar?

-Yes — FETF (England), Welsh FBG-E, Scottish CARES, NI DAERA.
+Yes — Improving Farm Productivity (England, 25%), Welsh FBG-E, Scottish CARES, NI DAERA — grants of 25–40% depending on nation.
 All stack with 100% Annual Investment Allowance.
-We write every application.

 Does battery storage make economic sense?